ONSAS/ONSAS/docs/src/creatingModels.md

 ### `materials.modelParams`

-A cell structure with vectors with the material properties of each material used in the model.
-The $i$-th entry of the cell, contains a vector like this:
+A vector with the material properties of each material used in the model.
+The $i$-th entry of the vector, contains:
 ```math
 [ p_1 \dots p_{n_P} ]
 ```